-• This is a an In-person course.
-All classes and exams/tests are held on campus.
+This is a an In-person course.
+The majority of classes and exams/tests are held on campus.
 All class readings, assignments, and other information will be posted to the course eClass site.
 Class may be conducted over Zoom due to unforeseen circumstances.